tbrowder/DateTime-Julian/README.md

     new(:$julian-date, :$modified-julian-date) {...}

 If both arguments are entered, the *Julian Date* is used.
-If neither is entered, an exception is thrown.
+If neither is entered, the user is expected to use one of the normal **DateTime** creation methods.

-Note that currently none of the ordinary DateTime *new* methods can be used for instantiation, but that could be done if someone can justify it.

 Exported constants
 ------------------

+Several commonly used astronautical constants are exported.

 ### MJD0

 Returns the Julian Date value for the Modified Julian Date epoch of 1858-11-17T00:00:00Z.

     say MJD0;               # OUTPUT: «2_400_000.5␤»
-    # alternatively:
+    # alternatively use aliases:
     say mjd0;               # OUTPUT: «2_400_000.5␤»

 ### POSIX0